ianrastall/text-utils/books/ada/book-ada-02.md

 languages treated types as flexible containers where data could be freely manipulated.
 C, for example, allows implicit conversions between types, which can lead to subtle bugs that are difficult to detect.
-Catastrophes such as the Therac-25 radiation therapy overdoses (1985-1987)—implemented largely in assembly with minimal safeguards—showed how missing validation layers, weak process control, and insufficient tooling can combine to deadly effect.
-Ada's designers did not claim that types alone would prevent such failures; rather, they argued that strong compile-time guarantees provide one of several reinforcing mechanisms required for building safer, auditable systems.
+Catastrophes such as the Therac-25 radiation therapy overdoses (1985-1987) offer a sobering reminder.
+That system was implemented largely in assembly, and the tragedies stemmed primarily from race conditions, inadequate safety interlocks, and weak process controls.
+Ada's designers never suggested that a type system could single-handedly prevent such failures; instead, they argued that strong compile-time guarantees can complement disciplined engineering, independent verification, and hardware interlocks as part of a broader safety strategy.

 **Modern Relevance**: In today's world of autonomous vehicles, medical devices, and aerospace systems, the stakes are higher than ever.
 A single